Niraj-Aware/Project/README.md

 # Project
 Final Year B.E Project

-To compare the performance of the three algorithms (BoW, tf-idf, and fuzzywuzzy) on the Quora dataset, you can use the following code to create a bar chart showing their accuracy:
+To compare the performance of the three algorithms (BoW, tf-idf, and fuzzywuzzy) on the Quora dataset, visualisation charts help to show their accuracy:

 1.Reads in the Quora training data from a CSV file, using only sample data.